 This all has some positive implications when it comes to the environmental credentials of these systems.
 Many of these ductless systems come with a high Seasonal Energy Efficiency Rating (SEER) as well as the chance of a positive Heating Seasonal Performance Factor (HSPF).

 Greater personal control could decrease energy use in the right hands.
 Still, there is the issue of short-cycling with these appliances.
 Short-cycling occurs when a unit is incorrectly positioned or oversized for the room – either through poor planning or poor installation.
-This wastes energy and decreases effectiveness as the system then struggles with temperature and humidity maintenance.
+This wastes energy and decreases the effectiveness of the system then struggles with temperature and humidity maintenance.

 There is still plenty of work to do to ensure that this region improves air conditioner usage.

-Still, it is important to make sure that they use the most energy efficient option to offset increased use across the greater populations.
+Still, it is important to make sure that they use the most energy-efficient option to offset increased use across the greater populations.
 Lower prices and promotion of the most effective systems will help.
 However, we can’t overlook the potential for new technological developments and changes in culture

 We need some seriously effective designs and processes to make up for damage done.
 There were limitations in both time and money in technological advancement in the area.
 However, changing attitudes and increased need has gradually led to more investment.